MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/configure-firewalls.md

 For more information, see the Azure Stack HCI connectivity section of the [Azure Stack HCI FAQ](../faq.md)

    >[!IMPORTANT]
-   > If outbound connectivity is restricted by your external corporate firewall or proxy server, ensure that the URLs listed below are not blocked.
+   > If outbound connectivity is restricted by your external corporate firewall or proxy server, ensure that the URLs listed in the table below are not blocked.
 For related information, see the "Networking configuration" section of [Overview of Azure Arc enabled servers agent](https://docs.microsoft.com/azure/azure-arc/servers/agent-overview#networking-configuration).

-The following diagram shows how the process works.
+The following diagram indicates how the operating system needs to be allowed through potentially more than one firewall layer to access various parts of the Azure cloud.

 :::image type="content" source="./media/configure-firewalls/firewalls-diagram.png" alt-text="Diagram shows Azure Stack HCI accessing service tag endpoints through Port 443 (HTTPS) of firewalls." lightbox="./media/configure-firewalls/firewalls-diagram.png":::

+## How aervice tags work
+A *service tag* represents a group of IP addresses from a given Azure service.
+Microsoft manages the IP addresses included in the service tag, and automatically updates the service tag as IP addresses change to keep updates to a minimum.
+To learn more, see [Virtual network service tags](https://docs.microsoft.com/azure/virtual-network/service-tags-overview).

 ## Required endpoint day-to-day access (after Azure registration)
-Azure maintains well-known IP addresses for Azure services.
-Azure Stack HCI needs access to IP addresses and URLs that Azure maintains.
-The IP addresses are organized using what are called service tags.
+Azure maintains well-known IP addresses for Azure services that are organized using service tags.
 Azure publishes a weekly JSON file of all the IP addresses for every service.
 The IP addresses don’t change often, but they do change a few times per year.
 The following table shows the service tag endpoints that Azure Stack HCI needs to access.

 | Description                   | Service tag for IP range  | URL                                                                                 |
 | :-----------------------------| :-----------------------  | :---------------------------------------------------------------------------------- |